chaowei312/5800_FinalProject/proposal.md

 ## 2. Problem statement & motivation

 - **Task**: What are you trying to do? (e.g., sentiment classification, QA, code generation, tool-using agent)
-  - Sentiment classification using a recurrent Transformer architecture for better parameter efficiency.
+  - Sentiment classification using a recurrent Transformer architecture to investigate parameter efficiency, with an additional review-type classification task included to test generalization.

 ### Mathematical Formulations